Canonical decompositions for Poincar\'e duality pairs: Concluding remarks and problems

-Since one of the main results in the JSJ\ theory of $3$--manifolds is Johannson's Deformation Theorem \cite{JO}, it is natural to ask whether there is an analogous result for Poincar\'{e} duality pairs.
 Some of our discussion and definitions have been rather topological in order to suit the setting of group pairs and duality.
-A more algebraic description of the decomposition $\Gamma_{n,n+1}^{c}(G)$ should involve Poincar\'{e} duality triads rather than pairs, since a vertex group of $\Gamma_{n,n+1}^{c}(G)$ has two distinct important types of subgroups, namely the edge groups and the intersection groups with $\partial G$.
+A more algebraic description of the decomposition $\Gamma_{n,n+1}^{c}(G)$ should involve Poincar\'{e} duality triads rather than pairs, since a vertex group of $\Gamma_{n,n+1} ^{c}(G)$ has two distinct important types of subgroups, namely the edge groups and the intersection groups with $\partial G$.
 We feel that a reformulation in these terms and a strengthening of the statements would be necessary in order to formulate the analogue of Johannson's Deformation Theorem.
-In \cite{Wall2} Wall studied the notion of triads of Poincar\'{e} complexes.
+In \cite{Wall2}, Wall studied the notion of triads of Poincar\'{e} complexes.
 It is natural to ask whether our algebraic decompositions can be realised using finite aspherical Poincar\'{e} complexes.
 Suppose that $G$ is the fundamental group of such a complex $X$ of dimension $n+2$ and that $G$ splits over a $VPCn$ group $H$.
 A basic question is whether $X$ splits over a subcomplex $Y$ with $\pi_{1}(Y)=H$.
 One expects to have to change the complex $X$ to achieve this, so it seems better to ask whether there is a finite complex $X^{\prime}$ of the same simple homotopy type as $X$, such that $X^{\prime}$ splits over a suitable subcomplex $Y$.
 This involves the study of some obstruction groups most studied by Waldhausen \cite{Waldhausenalgtop}.
 For a general torsion free $VPCn$ group $H$, these obstruction groups are not well understood, so the problem seems difficult.
 But if we assume that $H$ is torsion free and polycyclic, then Waldhausen's work shows that the obstruction groups are zero, so that we can find such a complex $X^{\prime}$ as desired.
 However, even if we try to restrict our attention to almost invariant subsets of $G$ over torsion free polycyclic subgroups, it seems possible that the edge groups of the decompositions we obtain may be $VPC$.
 If the edge groups are polycyclic, as happens in the $3$--dimensional case, then the analogue of Johannson's Deformation Theorem can be formulated.
 We expect this analogue to be correct for $3$--dimensional Poincar\'{e} duality pairs, and finite aspherical Poincar\'{e} $3$--complexes.
 In general it may be true only when the peripheral groups are polycyclic.